Solving non-Markovian Stochastic Control Problems driven by Wiener Functionals

 Let $\mathbf{C}_{n,T}$ be the set of continuous functions from $[0,T]$ to $\mathbb{R}^n$, let $\xi:\mathbf{C}_{n,T}\rightarrow\mathbb{R}$ be a Borel functional, let $\mathbb{F} = (\mathcal{F}_t)_{t\ge 0}$ be a fixed filtration and let $U^T_t; 0\le t \le T$ be a family of admissible $\mathbb{F}$-adapted controls defined over $(t,T]$.
 The goal of this paper is to develop a numerical scheme to solve a generic stochastic optimal control problem of the form

 where $\{X^\phi; \phi\in U^T_0\}$ is a given family of $\mathbb{F}$-adapted controlled continuous processes.
-A common approach to such generic control problem (see e.g \cite{Davis_79, elkaroui}) is to consider for each control $u\in U_0^T$, the value process given by
+A common approach for the study of (\ref{INTROpr1}) (see e.g \cite{Davis_79, elkaroui}) is to consider for each control $u\in U_0^T$, the value process given by

 Two fundamental questions in stochastic control theory rely on sound characterizations of value processes and the development of concrete methods to produce either exact optimal controls $u^*\in U^T_0$ (when exists)